JonathanPrentice/Product-Impact-Forecasting-Valuation/README.md

 - 🔄 **Optimize retention strategies** based on churn patterns.
 - 🚀 **Deploy a Tableau dashboard** for live tracking

-🚀 Stay Tuned for More Updates! 🚀
+🚀 Thank you for checking this out!
+Stay Tuned for More Updates! 🚀

 ---